Lying to Law Enforcement in Florida

 In Florida, giving false information about a crime or during an investigation is illegal.
-According to Florida Statute 837.055, it’s prohibited to report a fake crime or provide false details during an investigation, while section 837.05 deals with lying to law enforcement once an investigation has begun.
+According to Florida Statute 837.055, it’s prohibited to report a fake crime or provide false details to law enforcement, while section 837.05 deals with lying to law enforcement once an investigation has begun.

 It’s important to understand the difference between lying and being mistaken.
 Here’s what you need to know: